Unlock the power of OKRs with StratNavApp.com

 OKRs in StratNavApp.com

-This granularity gives a little bit more flexibility.
+This granularity gives more flexibility.
 The effect, however, is the same.

 OKRs and Strategy